Jesse Law: Affair with Zosia March

 A reporter from the Grimsby Telegraph reported that the inclusion of patient Lindsey Kendal (Claire Sweeney) in Zosia's storyline would help develop a romance story with Jesse.
 It begins with casual flirting.
-But when Jesse offers advise on how to treat patient, Lindsey, they share a kiss in the locker room.
+But when Jesse offers advice on how to treat patient, Lindsey, they share a kiss in the locker room.
 Arfwedson told a What's on TV reporter that Zosia was delighted by Jesse's appointment as Holby's latest anaesthetist.
 She added that they are already both fond of each other and often flirt.
 When Lindsey marks Zosia bedside manner low, Jesse teases her.
 The actress noted "Jesse's the only one who can tease Zosia and make her laugh and he doesn't give in to her demands, which is even more attractive to her."
 Arfwedson believed there was much chemistry between Jesse and Zosia.
 But it is fellow character Dominic Copeland (David Ames) helps Zosia realise her attraction to Jesse.
 Following Jesse's tormenting the "predatory" character becomes "very animalistic" and pounces on Jesse, making her feelings clear.

 The pair continue their affair in secret but it soon becomes problematic.
 Arfwedson told Katy Moon (Inside Soap) that Jesse really gets Zosia.
 She is characterised as an "ice queen" but she just "melts around him".
 When Jesse distances himself from Zosia, she tries to win him back with negative consequences.
 The actress detailed the scenes in which Zosia sneaks into an important neurological operation to be close to him.
 But Jesse cannot cope with her distraction and she kisses him.
 But the move causes "everything to blow up in her face".
 The episodes which aired in July feature Jesse ending his relationship with Zosia for good when she becomes too serious about their future.
 But when Guy finds out about their affair he punches Jesse and he leaves Holby City.
 Arfwedson assessed that Guy could not accept Zosia and Jesse because the latter "is such a player" and has been sleeping with his daughter.